EdQuinJr/Throttle-Junkies-CSIT327/FunctionalRequirement.md

 > filtered based on user input.
 >
 > **Key Features**: Keyword search, advanced filtering, result sorting.

-- **Social Media Integration
-  **MotoDeal allows users to share their favorite motorcycles, parts, or accessories on social media platforms directly from the site.
-This feature supports social engagement and brand promotion by enabling users to post directly to their social networks.

-> **Inputs**: Selected products to share, choice of social media
-> platform.
->
-> **Outputs**: Shared posts on social media with product details.
->
-> **Key Features**: Social sharing buttons, integration with popular
-> social media platforms.

 - **Admin Dashboard
   **The platform includes an admin dashboard that provides system